Our Internship Program can provide you with valuable career-related experience for a head start in today's competitive marketplace.

-Part-time intenships usually involve working 15-25 hours per week while continuing to take a full load of courses.
-Students working full-time must have completed a full load of courses the previous semester and then must return to school for the semester after their co-op placement.
+Part-time internships usually involve working 15-25 hours per week while continuing to take a full load of courses.
+Students working full-time must have completed a full load of courses the previous semester and then must return to school for the semester after their internship placement.

 Internships are available for all majors.
 Most positions are located in businesses and organizations within easy commuting distance of campus, so that students can balance their work and academic schedules.

 To be eligible for a paid internship, students must meet the following requirements: